bpbpublications/Statistics-for-Data-Scientists-and-Analysts/README.md

 8. Unsupervised machine learning
 9. Linear algebra, nonparametric statistics and time series analysis
 10. Generative AI and prompt engineering
+11. Data Science in Action: Real-World Statistical Applications

 ## Introduction

-The goal of this repository is to provide practical examples of statistical concepts using Python.
+It contains all the tutorials and examples covered in the book Implementing Statistics with Python.
 Whether you're a beginner or an experienced data scientist, you'll find code snippets and explanations that demonstrate how to apply statistical methods to real-world data.

 ## Installation

-To run the code examples, you'll need to have Python and the following libraries installed:

-- NumPy
-- Pandas
-- Matplotlib
-- SciPy
-- Seaborn

-You can install these libraries using pip:

 `pip install -r requirements.txt`

 ## Usage

-Browse through the folders in this repository to find Python scripts that cover various statistical topics.
-Each script includes a descriptive title and comments explaining the code.
+Browse the folders in this repository to find Python scripts covering various statistical topics.
+Each script has a descriptive title and comments that explain the code.
 Feel free to explore, modify, and learn from these examples.

 ## Contributing

 Contributions are welcome!
-If you’d like to add more examples, improve existing code, or fix any issues, please submit a pull request.
+If you’d like to add more examples, improve existing code, or fix any issues, please submit a pull request or contact BPB Publications or dipendrapant778@gmail.com.

-## Licence
-…..